xcart/xcart-docs/_pages/kb_en/modules/register_on_checkout.md

 ![roc-checkout.png]({{site.baseurl}}/attachments/ref_1IYxME8O/roc-checkout.png)

-There a customer will have either to sign in with an exisitng account, if he has it, or register a new account if this his first order in your store.
+There a customer will have either to sign in with an exisitng account, if he has it, or register a new account if this is his first order in your store.